 Natasha Florentino, Director

-Natasha Florentino is an independent documentary filmmaker.
+Natasha Florentino is an independent documentary filmmaker and the director of Abundant Land.
 In 2008 she co-directed and co-produced REZONING HARLEM (http://www.rezoningharlem.com), a documentary about the opposition to the NYC rezoning of 125th street.
 The film was used as an educational and community-organizing tool throughout New York City.
 REZONING HARLEM was screened at the Maysles Cinema, various public venues, gentrification symposiums, film festivals and throughout university classrooms in NY.
-The film was awarded two distribution grants from the New York State Council of the Arts and the Puffin foundation.
 The film is currently being distributed by Third World Newsreel.

-In 2012, Natasha received her MFA in Integrated Media Arts with a specialization in documentary film.
+In 2012, Natasha received her MFA in Integrated Media Arts from Hunter College (CUNY) with a specialization in documentary film.

 Armen Zohrabian, Producer & Photographer